akm99/pyplus-ons/day3/api/exercise2.md

 That environment variable will contain the NetBox token to use for authenticating to NetBox.

-1. Using the Python requests libary and an HTTP GET, retrieve the information from the following URL:
+1. Using the Python requests library and an HTTP GET, retrieve the information from the following URL:

 ```
 url = "https://netbox.lasthop.io/api/dcim/devices"